HugoRibeiro38/Pulse-Connect/frontend/README.md

 ## Deployment

-Pulse Connect is deployed on [Vercel](https://vercel.com/), a cloud platform for static sites and serverless functions.
+Pulse Connect front-end is deployed on [Vercel](https://vercel.com/), a cloud platform for static sites and serverless functions.
 Vercel provides a seamless deployment process, ensuring that your application is readily available and scalable to handle any number of users.

 ## Getting Started

-To get started with Pulse Connect Front-end on your local machine, follow these steps:
+To get started with Pulse Connect front-end on your local machine, follow these steps:

 1. Clone the repository: